 \begin{proposition} Let $G$ be a reductive group over an algebraically closed field $k$ of characteristic $p>0$ which is assumed to be separably good for $G$.
 Let $\phi : \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$ be a Springer isomorphism for $G$.
 If $N \subseteq G$ is a $\phi$-infinitesimally saturated subgroup, then: \begin{enumerate} \item the Lie algebra $\mathfrak{n}_{\red}$ is an ideal of $\mathfrak{n}$, \item the Lie algebra of the unipotent radical of $N_{\red}$ is an ideal of $\mathfrak{n}$. \end{enumerate} \end{proposition}

-\begin{proof} The first point of proposition is provided by lemma \ref{Lie_N_red_stable_par_H}.
-The second point follows from a direct application of lemma \ref{Lie_rad_unip-stable_par_H} combined with \cite[lemma 2.14]{BDP}: the subgroup $N$ being generated as an $\fppf$-sheaf by $H$ and $N_{\red}$, one only needs to show that $\radu(N_{\red})$ is $H$-stable.
+\begin{proof} The first point is provided by Lemma \ref{Lie_N_red_stable_par_H}.
+The second point follows from a direct application of Lemma \ref{Lie_rad_unip-stable_par_H} combined with \cite[Lemma 2.14]{BDP}: the subgroup $N$ being generated as an $\fppf$-sheaf by $H$ and $N_{\red}$, one only needs to show that $\radu(N_{\red})$ is $H$-stable.
 This has been shown by the aforementioned lemma.
-A reasoning on $R[\epsilon]$-points, for any $k$-algebra $R$ then leads to the desired result, namely that $\radu(N_{\red})$ is an ideal of $\mathfrak{n}$. \end{proof}
+A reasoning on $R[\epsilon]$-points for any $k$-algebra $R$ then leads to obtain that $\radu(N_{\red})$ is an ideal of $\mathfrak{n}$. \end{proof}

-\subsection{Proof of theorem \ref{generalisation_Deligne}}
+\subsection{Proof of Theorem \ref{generalisation_Deligne}}